-Provide a copy of the completed sections 1 and 2 of PODSA Form 4A: Application for Pharmacy Closure to the pharmacy(ies) receiving your drugs, medical devices and/or patient records and prescription records.
-Inform the manager of the receiving pharmacy that he/she must submit section 3 of the form no later than 14 days from the received date.
+Provide a copy of the completed Part A of PODSA Form 4A: Application for Pharmacy Closure to the pharmacy(ies) receiving your drugs, medical devices and/or patient records and prescription records.
+Inform the manager of the receiving pharmacy that he/she must submit Part B of the form no later than 14 days from the received date.
 See Step 3 below.

 Note: The closing pharmacy’s manager must conduct a narcotic reconciliation before transferring the controlled drug substances to the receiving pharmacy, including reporting any loss or theft as per PPP-65.

 On the date of the closure, post signage at the entrances to the pharmacy advising the public of the permanent closure, as well as the name(s) and location(s) of the pharmacy(ies) where the patient records have been transferred to.
 All drugs must be transferred to the receiving pharmacy(ies) by the end of day.

 The pharmacy manager must submit digital evidence (photos/video) of the exterior of the pharmacy for confirmation that all signs and advertisements have been removed.Digital evidence must be submitted to the College no later than 14 days after the pharmacy closure.

 Notify the Licensure Department if there is a change in the expected closing date originally indicated in your Application for Pharmacy Closure to avoid premature PharmaNet termination.